-Personal trainers are now primed to keep clients even more loyal with the explosion of wearable technology in 2015.
+Personal trainer apps aren't the only popular technology helping clients stay motivated and active these days.
+Personal trainers are now primed to keep clients even more loyal to fitness with the explosion of wearable technology in 2015.

 The Fitness Industry Technology Council, FIT-C, reports the wearables market is poised to grow from 14 million devices shipped in 2011 to 171 million devices shipped by 2016; 60% being fitness related.

 With new devices launching whats seems to be almost every week, it can be overwhelming for trainers to trust which ones will truly add value to their practice.

 As the industry adjusts to new technology faster than ever before, client expectations of what their trainers will deliver are on the rise.

 With the growth of the networked fitness, trainers who share valuable and original content online with new prospects- in addition to training a current book of business- are becoming the gold standard in maintaining a competitive advantage.

 Technology’s influence on personal training has advanced light years since NASM began in 1987.

 In developing the OPT model for example, some of the brightest minds in exercise science utilized cutting edge research and technology to empower trainers in providing world-class exercise with their clientele.